-To ensure a steady retirement income, we recommend layering two income streams: social security and an annuity with a guaranteed lifetime income rider.
-This layered approach ensures that money is there when you need it and helps cushion inflation.
+We recommend layering two income streams to ensure a steady retirement income: social security and an annuity with a guaranteed lifetime income rider.
+This layered approach ensures that money is there when needed and helps cushion inflation.

 Annuity With Income Rider (Income Stream #1)